 - Additional Debt Collection Industry Information

 Although crucial for the overall health of the credit and lending industries, U.S. debt collection agencies often find it difficult to obtain merchant services.
-This is because traditional financial institutions and payment processors consider debt collection agencies to be “high risk”, due to the industry’s above average chargeback ratio, abusive business practices, as well as an increasingly stringent set of government regulations put in place to control them.
+This is because traditional financial institutions and payment processors consider debt collection agencies to be “high risk” due to the industry’s above average chargeback ratio, reputation for shady business practices, as well as an increasingly stringent set of government regulations put in place to control them.

 We provide tailored payment processing solutions to businesses of all types and sizes.
-We’ve successfully opened accounts for 95.7% of high risk merchant applicants, and we specialize in debt collection agencies.
-We’ll help you obtain a collection agency merchant account by connecting you with the best payment processors for your needs, whether you’re a seasoned vet or just getting started.
+95.7% of high risk merchant account applications that come to us get approved, and we even specialize in helping out debt collection agencies.
+We’ll work together with you through the whole process, regardless of whether you’re a seasoned veteran or just getting started.

 If this all sounds promising to you, then keep reading for more about the state of the debt collection industry, the most common challenges and questions, and a load of great tips, resources, and stats to help your agency succeed.